 Neglected tropical diseases (NTDs) are a group of infections that are extremely rare or occur in areas of extreme poverty where people have little protection from the insects or animals that carry disease.
 These conditions are often overlooked by commercial pharmaceutical companies and as a result, treatment availability can be limited.

-According to WHO, more than 1 billion people suffer from a neglected tropical disease.
+According to the WHO, more than 1 billion people suffer from a neglected tropical disease.
 Neglected diseases represent a global health burden comparable to that caused by HIV/AIDS, TB or malaria.
 NTDs are particularly damaging to children, as infection can lead to malnutrition, cognitive delays, and stunted growth.
 Untreated NTDs can prevent children from attending school and cause chronic disability among adults.

+The list of NTDs was updated in 2017; there are now 20 conditions addressed by the WHO.
 The five most prevalent NTDs are intestinal worms, schistosomiasis, lymphatic filariasis, trachoma, and river blindness.